lsst-ts/ts_labview_tcp_json/doc/userManual.md

 The following image shows an example of a TCP server using the library to publish telemetry.

-Notice that this program uses a for loop to add telemetry elements with the `Frecuency` and `Duration` numerics.
+Notice that this program uses a `for` loop to add telemetry elements with the `Frecuency` and `Duration` numerics.

 Please define the telemetry with the `Telemetry Id` and `telDetails` strings, and the `queueOptions` cluster.

 ![examplePublishTelemetry](./images/examplePublishTelemetry.png)

+## Connection Status

+There is a VI called **getClientStatus&#46;vi** that allows you to know whether the connections between the TCP clients and TCP server are alive or not.
+If all the TCP clients connect to the TCP servers, a `GenRead` user event is triggered with the string message `Clients are on`.
+If one of the TCP clients disconnects, a `GenRead` user event is triggered with the string message `Clients are off`.

+## TCP Server Internal Error Detection

+The `TcpServer` module uses the `GenRead` user event to send the explanation of the errors that occur internally.
+The error is cleared by the module and the user has to manage it.
+The error explanation comes from the error LabVIEW internal database.

 ## Server Configuration Cluster